TheRiot90/riot-homelab/README.md

 # Riot Homelab

-A self-hosted home lab built from the ground up on a borrowed PC — running a media server, photo backup system, network-wide ad blocking, remote access, service monitoring, and a fully automated Arma 3 dedicated game server with headless client management.
+A self-hosted home lab built from the ground up on a borrowed PC — running a media server, photo backup system, network-wide ad blocking, remote access, and service monitoring.

-This started as a personal project to stop paying for streaming subscriptions and to give my cousins a persistent game server they could access without me being online.
-It grew into something I'm genuinely proud of — a real infrastructure project that taught me Linux, Docker, networking, bash scripting, and systems thinking in a way that no tutorial ever could.
+This started as a personal project to stop paying for streaming subscriptions.
+It grew into something I'm genuinely proud of, a real infrastructure project that taught me Linux, Docker, networking, bash scripting, and systems thinking in a way that no tutorial ever could.

 ---